-Thus, most monk fruit finds its way to American shelves as a concentrated natural sweetener.
-As always, the nature of that sweetener can vary markedly depending on the way in which it was processed.
-An average serving of pure monk fruit extract contains virtually no carbs, calories or sugars, deriving almost all of its sweetness from a group of antioxidants called mogrosides, with mogroside V having a sweetness 250 times that of sucrose (table sugar).
+Most monk fruit finds its way to American shelves as a concentrated natural sweetener.
+As always, the nature of that sweetener can vary markedly depending on how it was processed.

-To put that sweetness in perspective, most people consider just 1/64 of a teaspoon of monk fruit extract to taste as sweet as a full teaspoon of table sugar.
+It derives almost all of its sweetness from a group of antioxidants 2 called mogrosides, with mogroside V having a sweetness 250 times that of table sugar.3 To put that sweetness in perspective, most people consider just 1/64 of a teaspoon of monk fruit extract to taste as sweet as a full teaspoon of table sugar.

 Other less processed natural monk fruit sweeteners provide a more wholesome version of the original fruit, but with the arguable downside of containing a small amount of glucose and fructose.
 More carbs also tend to mean fewer mogrosides, and hence a lower relative sweetness.

 In another study, diabetic rats were fed monk fruit extract for 13 weeks.
-Those rats fed the monk fruit extract showed improved insulin response, along with reduced blood sugar levels after glucose administration and a reduction in oxidative stress caused by the diabetes.
-What’s more, the monk fruit group also showed signs of lowered kidney damage, a common symptom of advanced diabetes.
+Those rats fed the monk fruit extract showed improved insulin response, reduced blood sugar levels after glucose administration, and reduced oxidative stress caused by diabetes.
+What’s more, the monk fruit group also showed signs of lowered kidney damage, a common symptom of advanced diabetes.8

 You get the idea.
 Once again, more studies in humans are needed to make any definitive conclusions.

-And speaking of sweetness, remember that mogroside V, the key ingredient in most monk fruit sweeteners, is up to 250 times sweeter than sugar, so a little goes a very long way.
+And speaking of sweetness, remember that mogroside V, the key ingredient in most monk fruit sweeteners, is up to 250 times sweeter than sugar, so a little goes a long way.
 Most labels provide a sugar substitution guide for recipes.

 How you use monk fruit sweeteners will also depend on your taste preferences.
 Some common uses include: